paulwu/SpecKitDevContainerTemplate/README.md

 ## 🌱 About Spec-Kit

-Spec-Kit enables **Spec-Driven Development** - a methodology that flips traditional development by making specifications executable and directly generating working implementations.
+Spec-Kit enables **Spec-Driven Development** — a methodology that flips traditional development by making specifications executable and directly generating working implementations.
 Instead of writing code first and documentation later, you define what you want to build (the spec) and let AI agents implement it according to your technical plans.

 ## 📋 Prerequisites

-This project requires **WSL2** (Windows Subsystem for Linux) and **Docker** and to be installed on your system.
+This project requires **WSL2** (Windows Subsystem for Linux) installed on your Windows computer and **Docker** installed in WSL.
+If you already have these prerequisites, proceed to the [QuickStart - Step 1](#1-clone-and-open-in-wsl).

 ### Required Components